shady-ahmed-bdr/mongodb-connection-string-url-ngssr/README.md

 # mongodb-connection-string-url-ngssr

-copy the json object back to  your `package-lock.json` file
+copy the json object back to  your `package-lock.json` file and replace it with  `"node_modules/mongodb-connection-string-url"`

 ```json